Doesntmeananything/do-you-know-pixel-art/README.md

 ### Client structure

-React: Create an architecture of components and store states about current app progress.
+React: create an architecture of components and store states about current app progress.

-Built with: React, Gatsby, Material-ui.
+Gatsby: ensure image and SEO optimisations.
+Material-ui: use a mature and customisable ui-kit for a consistent look.